 Tummy Tuck with Liposuction (Lipoabdominoplasty)

 Sometimes two procedures are better than one—particularly when it comes to our midsections.
 A tummy tuck procedure primarily focuses on tightening and removing excess skin due to weight loss or pregnancy.
 When coupled with liposuction, the two procedures can dramatically reshape the midsection by eliminating fat and firming the entire core of the body.
 In a lipoabdominoplasty, the advanced and creative cosmetic surgeons from East Coast Advanced Plastic Surgery of New Jersey combine two traditional procedures (liposuction and abdominoplasty) to help you get optimal results.
-Schedule a consultation at one of our ECAPS offices in Hoboken, Ridgewood, or Englewood to learn more about whether a lipoabdominoplasty is right for you.
+Schedule a consultation at one of our ECAPS offices in Hoboken, Ridgewood, or Livingston to learn more about whether a lipoabdominoplasty is right for you.

 What is Lipoabdominoplasty?

 This advanced cosmetic procedure first involves liposuction, where fat beneath the skin is removed using a hollow metal tube passed through the fatty tissue.
 The fatty tissue is then removed with the assistance of a powerful vacuum.
 Next, incisions are made on the lower abdomen.
 Your skin and underlying muscle is then repositioned and tightened and any excess skin you may have is removed.
 The process leaves you with a flatter, tighter looking midsection.